Facial rejuvenation – What is it all about?

 The types of procedures available for facial rejuvenation range from noninvasive and minor, to something a little more serious.
 Let’s look at the minor procedures first.

-Botox is a type of protein made from botulinum toxin and this protein, when injected, causes the muscle to weaken.
+Botox is a type of protein made from botulinum toxin and this protein.
+When injected, it causes the muscle to weaken.
 The way Botox works is it blocks signals coming from nerves in the face that communicate with the muscles, and this gap in communication means the facial muscles cannot contract.
-When the muscle is incapable of contracting it becomes frozen causing wrinkles to relax and soften.
-Botox is a brand name, just like coca cola, and so other brands also exist like Dysport and Xeomin.
+Therefore the muscle is incapable of contracting it becomes frozen, causing wrinkles to relax and soften.
+Botox is a brand name, just like Coca Cola, and so other brands also exist like Dysport and Xeomin.

 Botox injections only take a few minutes and they cause very little discomfort.
-The effects will be fully visible after about 14 days, in some cases it could be as soon as 7 days.
+As such, the effects will be fully visible after about 14 days, in some cases it could be as soon as 7 days.
 Botox is more of a temporary solution and will generally last around 6 months.
-After this time wrinkles will begin to reappear as the muscle gradually starts to become active again.
+After this time, wrinkles will begin to reappear as the muscle gradually starts to become active again.
 The good thing about Botox is with repeated use the muscles will start to shrink and wrinkles could appear less severe.